yxlow07/purata-counter-js/README.md

 - Added function to give an estimate of how much the remaining subjects must get in order to reach target given by user
 - Optimised objects by merging marks and pemberat together
 - Round off purata to three decimal places
-- Colored the purata, red is failed and green is passed
+- Colored the purata, red = failed and green = passed

 **Version 2.0.1**
 - Added color for target, green = doable / yellow = very hard but sure / red = impossible / blue = target too low already passed